 How fast will I progress?

 I am pretty retarded at sports, and I was linking turns consistently on green (beginner) runs by my 7th day on the snow.
 The average person should progress wayyyyy faster.
-My two Crossover Project “students” (from skier to boarder) were riding red runs (intermediate) by the end of their first day!
-Also I have observed that guys generally learn faster (maybe more naturally athletic and/or more “garang” and competitive attitude).
+This is probably not a PC thing to say but I have observed that guys generally learn faster than girls (maybe more naturally athletic and/or more “garang” and competitive attitude).

 Still looking pretty retarded on my second trip